dbmi-bgm/cgap-portal/docs/public/help/accessioning_2.md

 an empty **Genome Build** header, then remove those names, add the VCF file names, provide a genome build, and submit again.

+**BAM Sample ID**: The sample identifier used in the submitted file(s).
+Must be provided if submitting BAM or VCF files; optional otherwise.

 The above columns constitute the metadata required for the CGAP portal to perform the analysis, as well as a few additional columns that will show up on the Case View user